Ces-D/cobblepot/README.md

 #### TODO

-- Add a way to track the last time a recurring transaction was applied
 - Add a recurring apply command.
 To apply any recurring transactions that affected an account balance since the last time it was applied
-- Add a recurring section.
-That takes in the interval of charge or income, the start date.
-Then calculates the monthly required balance to cover charges and total monthly income.
 - connect to google calendar for updates
-- create system to add, update, and delte the created events also make these update the local db
+- create system to add, update, and delete the created events also make these update the local db
-- Once complete, bump major version of app
-- Create detailed documentation for the project
 - Improve the display of the json dates